 If you’re an IoT PM who comes from a software background, take a minute to arm yourself with the information in this post.
 You’ll be glad you did next time you talk with Hardware Engineering teams or are faced with a hardware-related challenge.

 Based on my IoT Decision Framework, the hardware is part of the Technology Decision Area.
 Therefore, you are here:

 Recommended article: A Product Management Framework for the Internet of Things.

-Why Do I Need to Understand IoT Hardware?
+Why Do I Need to Understand the Hardware Inside My IoT Device?
 Doesn’t Engineering Make Those Decisions?

-Yes, Engineers are responsible for researching, proposing, and executing on hardware choices for the product.
+Yes, Engineers are responsible for researching, proposing, and executing hardware choices for the IoT device.
 But it’s important for the Product Manager to be involved and guiding Engineering on what the product needs are so that they can choose the best solution.
-After all, hardware decisions can impact your product’s cost, user experience, application capabilities, and more.
+After all, hardware decisions will impact your product’s cost, user experience, application capabilities, and more.

 The more you understand how the hardware inside an IoT device works, its nuances, and its terminology, the more empowered you’ll be to have smart conversations with your Engineering team.

 The 4 Building Blocks of IoT Device Hardware

-First, let’s take a look at the main hardware building blocks of any IoT product.
+First, let’s take a look at the main hardware building blocks of any IoT device.